 The best tablet for kids overall is the Amazon Fire HD 8 Kids Edition (2020).
 This slate delivers an 8-inch screen, strong hardware, and Amazon's best-in-class app/content ecosystem.
 It also comes with a free bumper case to keep the tablet safe from accidents, excellent parental controls as well as a 2-year "if it gets broken it gets replaced" guarantee.

 For older children the best premium tablet for kids is the Amazon Fire HD 10 Kids Edition (2021).
 This is Amazon's flagship children's tablet and it shows, with a large 10-inch screen, powerful internals and long-lasting battery life.
 You get Amazon's no quibble 2-year replacement guarantee, too, as well as a protective bumper case and excellent parental controls.

 Finally, the best budget tablet for kids is the Amazon Fire 7 Kids Edition.
 The screen and hardware aren't as strong as the HD 8 or HD 10 tablets from Amazon on this slate, but its a slick operator and, due to its compact 7-inch screen, is great for younger children or one-hand operation.
 The Amazon Fire OS ecosystem is great, too, and each Fire 7 comes with a bumper case and two-year guarantee.

-The best tablets for kids you can buy today
+The best tablets for kids you can buy today in 2022

 This latest version of the Amazon Fire HD 8 Kids Edition doesn't offer much of an improvement over its predecessor – a bit more memory, a processor that's a bit faster, slightly longer battery life – but there wasn't much wrong with its predecessor at all.
 This is our pick for the best kids tablet on the market right now.